 Become a Butcher: Step-by-Step Career Guide

-Learn how to become a butcher.
-Research the education and career requirements, licensure and experience required for starting a career as a butcher
+Learn the steps toward becoming a butcher.
+Research the education and various career requirements, licensure and experience required for starting a career as a butcher.

 |Degree Level||High school diploma*|

 |Experience||Experience as a meat cutter may be necessary.*|

 |Key Skills||Prospective butchers must have strong hand-eye coordination and the ability to lift 40 pounds.
 Additional physical skills include the ability to stand for long periods of time and work in varying temperatures.**|

 Sources: U.S. Bureau of Labor Statistics*; Monster.com (July 2012)**.

 While a high school diploma is the minimum requirement to become a butcher, individuals may want to consider pursuing a certificate related to meat processing or meat science.
 Students will have an opportunity to take courses in meat evaluation, meat animal processing, meat selection and meat industry technology.
 This is an opportunity for students to learn about slaughtering techniques, inspection, breeding, nutrition and hormones and cutting.